elgiva-stephen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 7.
 Execute permissions to owner, group owner and other users

 Task 8.
 Execute permissions to others except owner and group owner

+Task 9.
+Set mode of file to -rwxr-x-wx